Designing attractive, engaging pages can reap major benefits in community engagement.

 Layout govern the arrangement of cards on a page. views govern the arrangement of each card's data (name, content, etc).
 Drilling down even further, you can use formatting to govern the arrangement of a card's content.

-The glue that holds these features together is inclusion.
+The glue that holds these features together is nesting.
 Cards include cards include cards.
 A Layout card includes various cards, including the page's main card.
 Each inclusion specifies a views.
 If the card's content is part of the view and it includes other cards, then the process starts over again.

 - Start Ugly - an advantage of Wagn's approach is that your webpages are functional long before they're finished.
 Don't try to get everything polished and pretty before you've played around a bit.